 The College is able to accept applications for access to funds for our courses as below as well as if your position has been affected by the Covid-19 pandemic.

 Learner Support Fund (LSF) – funding for accredited courses up to and including Level 2.

-A contribution of 30% of the total cost of the standard fee will be expected from the student.
+A minimum contribution of 30% of the total cost of the standard fee will be expected from the learner.
 Applicants may apply for a maximum of £400 per academic year, for a maximum of two separate subjects.
-This amount may be exceeded at the Panel’s discretion in the case of childcare applications.
+Funding is limited and therefore not guaranteed.

 The Fund is available as follows:

 A contribution towards the cost of fees may be available for learners who are not eligible for fee remission, and who can provide proof of a low income.
 The fees are paid directly on the learner’s behalf.
 Evidence of financial status will be required at the time of application in the form of up-to-date proof of salary or current account bank statement.

 Paid directly to an OFSTED registered childcare provider on the learner’s behalf for those attending an accredited course.

 Learners eligible for funding may apply for reimbursement of expenses related to their course on production of receipts.

 An attendance rate of at least 89% is expected from learners who are granted LSF.

 Learners wishing to continue the same subject for one year to the next must show progression; funding will not normally be awarded to repeat the same level in the same subject.